 Japanese geisha still exist, but not in the way you might think.
 Centered in the city of Kyoto is a community of the elaborately adorned women you've likely read about or seen in movies, only in 2016, they're called geiko, not geisha.
 Today, the geiko's role is to keep a centuries-old cultural tradition alive, and from their masterful etiquette skills to their pristine, time-honored beauty look, they commit with full force.

-According to a Fox News report from last year, there are approximately 250 working geiko in Japan (that number includes geiko-in-training, called maiko).
+According to a 2015 Fox News report, there are approximately 250 working geiko in Japan (that number includes geiko-in-training, called maiko).
 Girls start preparing for the role as young as 14 when they relinquish their cell phones and all modern communication to follow a strict program involving lessons in tea ceremony, flower arranging, musical instruments, traditional dance, calligraphy, visual art, and "the art of conversation."

 When they aren't mastering ancient art forms, geiko spend their nights performing at a traditional teahouse, where guests are required to hold an exclusive invitation and pay up to $2000 a head for the experience.
 In part, guests pay to behold the rare beauty of modern-day geiko, whose extravagant looks take hours to perfect.